Jubatian/xmburner_aluemu/README.rst

 The memory map accords with the layout of an ATMega644.
 CPU registers are in the 0x0000 - 0x001F range.

+Limitations: In RAM the stuck bits are fully emulated.
+In IO space the peripherals and interrupts would keep operating according to the state without the forced stuck bits.
+Stuck bits in CPU registers, Status register and Stack as concerned by the ALU are fully emulated.

 0xF2: ROM stuck or altered bits.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^